Automated laboratories improve uptime with analytics

 - Setting up the predictive service and maintenance framework.

 To work efficiently, the team took an iterative approach, where the basic requirements were first determined, and then modified during the project as needed.

-“Because Siemens Healthineers uses the SAS Platform for data analysis, the cornerstone of the project was already set,” explains mayato Project Lead Paolo Vacilotto.
+“Because Siemens Healthineers use SAS solutions for data analysis, the cornerstone of the project was already set,” explains mayato Project Lead Paolo Vacilotto.
 “We were therefore able to focus completely on the sustainable design of the framework, to ensure high performance and comprehensive configuration options.”

 Moving from reactive to proactive maintenance

 The predictive service and maintenance capabilities inside the Atellica solution are fully automated and integrated into a system that Siemens calls the Guardian Program.
 As part of this program, country-level service organizations for Siemens Healthineers provide maintenance services and interact with the users.

 Torben Scaffidi, Head of Lab Operation Analytics at Siemens Healthineers in Erlangen, Germany, explains: “Laboratory diagnostics systems transport many fluids and comprise many different components.
 That’s why the service and maintenance concept is highly complex.
 Our goal was to transform a service that had previously been predominantly reactive into a proactive concept.”